Brief initial Paperwork

 Schedule Follow Up Appointments

-You will be given a convenient appointment time for your follow-up visit.
-Generally speaking, patients are seen within 1-2 days and are provided with a complete explanation of exam findings.
-Treatment options will be specific for each individual condition and will also be discussed during this time.
+You will be given a convenient appointment time for your follow-up visits.
+Generally speaking, patients are seen within 1-2 days.

 Dr. Logan Spangler grew up in a small town of Kansas with his four siblings, where he was involved in his community, athletics, and 4H.
 Despite his love for the Nebraska Huskers, he stayed close to home and did his undergraduate studies at Kansas State University.
 While attending school year round, he also worked full time in a popular BBQ restaurant where he met his now wife.
 Married in August 2009, they moved the day after their wedding to Dallas where he could continue his dream of becoming a Doctor of Chiropractic.
 His inspiration came from his uncle who also graduated from Parker University, one of the top schools in the nation.
 During his time at Parker University, he found neurology intriguing and took extra courses to get his Certification in Chiropractic Clinical Neurology (CCCN).
 Dr. Spangler is Titleist Performance Institute TPI certified.